-In this module, we describe the approach to clinical history taking and physical examination, why and how this differs from clinical assessment in adult patients, important features (such as differentiating between inflammatory and mechanical problems), when to suspect inflammatory disease and red flags to warrant concern.
+In this module, we describe the approach to history taking and physical examination (pGALS and pREMS), why and how this differs from clinical assessment in adult patients, important features (such as differentiating between inflammatory and mechanical problems), when to suspect inflammatory disease and red flags to warrant concern.

 We describe ‘normal variants’ (such as knock-knees and flat feet), normal development and gait, and hypermobility.
 We describe when to be concerned and when to refer to a specialist.